Alpine Wine Tours is family owned and operated by Emma Chisholm and Lee Saunders.

 She loves to share her wine knowledge and meet new people, offering visitors and locals a memorable experience in the region she knows so well.

-Emma is currently studying for her WSET Level 2 qualification which is globally recognised from the Wine & Spirit Education Trust.
+Emma gained merit in her WSET Level 2 qualification which is globally recognised from the Wine & Spirit Education Trust.

 Lee’s passion for guiding and the outdoors stems from childhood adventures playing in local rivers and lakes.
 Fond memories of the region include family getaways at his grandparents’ holiday homes (affectionately known as ‘cribs’ in the South Island) on the southern tip of Lake Wakatipu in Kingston and the historic township of Arrowtown.